 Today Price Close > Yesterday Price Close

 The Trading System opens a short and long position.
-We stay in a position for X days, without stop-loss.
+We stay in a position for X days without a stop-loss.
 We stay in a position for X days.
 Time frame: Daily – SPY ETF for this test.

 The results show the inconsistency of this strategy.
-As we can see, just the long side has an acceptable percent profitable.
+As we can see, only the long side has an acceptable percent of profitable trades.
 This means that the price reverses only after a bullish pattern, but not strongly enough.
 In fact, the average net profit is too small.

 So this pattern is not significant even when considered alone.
-It’s clear that the price doesn’t react fast after.
+The price doesn’t react fast after.
 Let’s go to analyze the more specific pattern.

 Key Reversal Bar